Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 One thing the reader definitely knows from this stanza: cornflowers at dusk - creating dusky blue - are far away from being the other person.

-Back inside, someone is looking in the mirror, deciding that there's no comparison with boots and boat, dirty or awake, a pair kicked off after the walk.
+Back inside, someone is looking in the mirror, deciding that there's no comparison between boots and boat, dirty or awake, a pair kicked off after the walk.

 - But this is the turning point of the poem.
 The speaker addresses this other person (or entity) directly and declares himself subject to metaphor.
 He is the sound of the rain on the roof...not the rain itself.
 This suggests what?
 That he lacks emotion?
 That he is a mere effect?